BrainPad/cliboa/README.md

 # Introduction
 ## What is cliboa
-cliboa is an application framework which can implement ETL(ELT) processing.
-It eases the implementation of ETL(ELT) processing.
-In this case, ETL(ELT) Processing means the processings like fetch, transform and transfer of data between various databases, storages, and other services.
+cliboa is an application framework which can implement ETL(ELT) pipeline.
+It eases the implementation of ETL(ELT) pipeline.
+In this case, ETL(ELT) pipeline means the processings like fetch, transform and transfer of data between various databases, storages, and other services.
 ![](/img/cliboa_brief.png)

 ## Features
 - Python based framework.
 - ETL(ELT) processing is executable by YAML based configuration.
-- Additional modules for ETL(ELT) processing can be implemented by only a few steps if default modules not enough.
+- Additional modules for ETL(ELT) pipeline can be implemented by only a few steps if default modules not enough.

 # Manual
 See [MANUAL.md](/MANUAL.md)